breakintoprogram/agon-vdp/README.md

 #### Arduino IDE settings

-In order to add the ESP32 as a supported board in the Arudino IDE, you will need to add in this URL into the board manager:
+In order to add the ESP32 as a supported board in the Arduino IDE, you will need to add in this URL into the board manager:

 Select Preferences from the File menu